disclaimer.html Tel: (+5999) 888 7511 Fax: (+5999) 888 7512

 Hepatitis B

 Hepatitis B virus (HBV) is transmitted from person to person via infected blood and other body fluids.
 Important exposure includes unprotected sexual contact, transfusion of unscreened blood, exposure to unsterilized needles, body piercing, tattooing and contact with blood or open wounds.
-Hepatitis B infection occurs worldwide.
+Hepatitis B is caused by one of the most common viruses worldwide.

 Three doses of vaccine constitute the complete series; the first two are usually given one month apart, with a third dose 6 months later.